Single sign-on for Kerberos is a paid formcycle add-on module.

 - The list to be defined under [domain_realm] must be used to specify which request URL should be handled by which realm.

 - If cross realm authentication is desired, a cross realm trust must be established.
 This serves to the purpose that a user from realm A can also log in within the realm B. For example, this can be realized with a direct realm trust where principals are created on each relevant server against the other realms.
-For the realms A.REALM.COM and B.REALM.COM this would be for exemplary krbtgt/A.REALM.COM@B.REALM.COM and krbtgt/B.REALM.COM@A.REALM.COM.
+For the realms A.REALM.COM and B.REALM.COM this would be for exemplary krbtgt/[email protected] and krbtgt/[email protected].

 - Use the same name and a strong password for the service principal or configure a keytab file.